WCSCourses/SAGESA-AMR-Genomics-Network/README.md

-# SAGESA
-Africa AMR Network Resources
+# Africa AMR Research and Training Network Resources

 ## AMR Bioinformatics Workshop
 This 3 day workshop was held virtually on 25 - 27 May 2022.
 You can access the materials here